SMSpp-Project/BundleSolver/README.md

 # BundleSolver

-BunldeSolver class, which implements the CDASolver interface within the SMS++ framework.
+BundleSolver class, which implements the CDASolver interface within the SMS++ framework.
 The class implements a NonDifferentiable Optimization Solver using a "Generalized Bundle" algorithm; cf. e.g.